shu6h4m/MCA_IV_Sem/Compiler Design/Project/README.md

 ### 2. Assumption >>

-         No other keywords other those used in program.
+         No keywords other than those used in program.

   Capabilities :